Megatron:"It appears you and I are destined to battle aboard this ship once more, Autobot." Optimus Prime:"Bring it on, Decepticon."

 Drives Like Crazy: Sentinel, although it's more to do with his contempt for human traffic laws (he also can't figure out how to drive in the rain).
 All of the "Automen" in Human Error, where they have to actually work their vehicle modes from the inside instead of just thinking about it.

-Dub Name Change: In the Japanese version, Bulkhead's name is changed to Ironhide so the main group of Autobots will all correspond to the main group of Transformers Film Series Autobots.
-Consequentially, Ironhide's name will have to be changed; currently they're mulling over "Armorhide".
+Dub Name Change: In the Japanese version, Bulkhead's name was changed to Ironhide so the main group of Autobots will all correspond to the main group of Transformers Film Series Autobots (except for Prowl - oops).
+Consequentially, Ironhide's name was changed to "Armorhide".

 Dumb Muscle: The Dinobots, especially the toddler-like Grimlock.
 Of course, Swoop and Snarl can't seem to muster up the processor power to speak, either.
 Lugnut, Scrapper, Mixmaster, and Blackout are also standouts, while Bulkhead is a Genius Ditz, though his lack of general intelligence is played up considerably in the Japanese dub.
 Omega Supreme was specifically programmed to be Dumb Muscle, so that he wouldn't question his lot in life as a Robot Of Mass Destruction.
 Blitzwing's Hothead personality leans toward this, as well.